Smartling/SmartlingHelp/_developerarticles/new-in-v2.md

   reviewed: false
 ---

 Smartling is rolling out a new, expanded suite of APIs.
 Beginning with Authentication and Files APIs.
-API v1 is still supported but will be deprecated on March 1 2017.
+API v1 is still supported but will be deprecated on October 1 2017.

 Version 2 of FilesAPI will be familiar to you if you’ve used v1 but there are some important differences to keep in mind while you’re getting started.